Free downloadable 26-page booklet

 “So that if any one is in Christ, that one is a new creature; old things have passed away; behold, all things have become new.
 And all things are of God, who has reconciled us to Himself through Jesus Christ, and has given to us the ministry of reconciliation….”

-We find here that the born-again person becomes a “new Creature” or a new creation.
+We find here that the born-again person becomes a “new creature” or a new creation.
 Salvation is not simply moral reformation.
-It is not turning over a new leaf, “getting religion,” adopting a new philosophy, or an alternate lifestyle.
+It is not turning over a new leaf, ‘getting religion,’ adopting a new philosophy, or an alternate lifestyle.
 Salvation involves a transformation of the soul.
-Literally, we are no longer simply human beings; we have become new creatures—Spirit Men.
+We are no longer simply human beings; we have become new creatures—Spirit Men.
 Because of this, Paul tells us we will bear the image of the heavenly, just as we have born the image of the earthly.